-To become a pilot, you will need to obtain your commercial pilot’s license and then work your way up through the ranks at a regional airline.
+To become a pilot, you must obtain your commercial pilot’s license and work your way up through the ranks at a regional airline.
 Regional airlines are smaller than major carriers and typically fly shorter routes within the country or region.

-In addition to knowing how to fly a plane safely, airline pilots also need excellent communication skills because they must communicate with their crews and air traffic control towers throughout their flight in order for other planes in the area not to collide with each other during takeoff and landing.
+In addition to knowing how to fly a plane safely, airline pilots also need excellent communication skills because they must communicate with their crews and air traffic control towers throughout their flight for other planes close by do not collide with each other during takeoff and landing.

 They must also be able to deal with emergencies such as weather conditions or mechanical issues during flight time so that everyone gets home safely every time without fail.